virada-k/retail-sales-behavior-analysis-instacart/README.md

 ## <h2 id="business-problem">⚠️ 1.
 Business Problem</h2>
 "How can we increase sales while reducing marketing costs?"

-Therefore, this project was created to respond the following:
+Therefore, this project was created to address the following:
 - **Strategic Insights:** What types of customer purchasing behavior are likely to lead to service cancellation?
-- **Retention:** How can we encourage customers to 'reorder' items they've already made?
+- **Retention:** How can we encourage customers to 'reorder' items they've already purchased?
-- **"Cross-Selling Strategy:** Which product combinations frequently appear together to optimize promotional bundling and layout?
+- **Cross-Selling Strategy:** Which product combinations frequently appear together to optimize promotional bundling and layout?

 <br>